 Sales Tax Exemptions

-Although sales tax exemptions are mostly limited to grocery items and prescription drugs, there are exemptions for residents of certain states as well as some sales transactions made through Washington out of other states.
+Although sales tax exemptions are mostly limited to grocery items and prescription drugs, there are exemptions for residents of individual states as well as some sales transactions made through Washington out of other states.

-Some people are exempt from Washington retail sales tax.
+Some people are exempt from the Washington retail sales tax.
 These include residents from Alaska, Colorado, Delaware, Montana, New Hampshire, Oregon, and American Samoa, as well as Alberta, Northwest Territory, Nunavut and Yukon Territory in Canada.
-Many sales to tribal members in Washington State are also exempt if the sale takes place in Indian Country.
+Many sales to tribal members in Washington State are also exempt if the transaction takes place in Indian Country.

 Since Washington shares a border with Oregon, which is a sales-tax-free state, some interesting questions about how and when Washington State residents must pay sales tax can come up.
 Although you can avoid tax on clothing or small home goods, large investment purchases like cars or mobile homes are subject to Washington state sales tax if you bring them back to register them in the state.

-Since Washington is also home to several Internet-based companies, how and when do customers pay online sales tax is also a common question.
+Washington is also home to several Internet-based companies, so how and when do customers pay online sales tax is also a common question.
 Many Washington-based online companies (including Amazon) will charge sales tax to state residents by looking at your shipping address.